puppetlabs/puppet-docs/source/facter/3.11/core_facts.md

 **Resolution:**

 * All platforms: default to the kernel name.
-* Linux: map various Linux distributions to their base distribution (e.g. Ubuntu is a "Debian" distro).
+* Linux: map various Linux distributions to their base distribution.
+For example, Ubuntu is a "Debian" distro.
 * Solaris: map various Solaris-based operating systems to the "Solaris" family.
 * Windows: use "windows" as the family name.